By Glen C. Strathy

-How a story is told can matter more to Literary readers than whether it has a solid plot structure.
+How a story is told can matter more to Literary readers than whether it has a solid plot structure or narrative drive.
+Sophistication of style often distinguishes what is literary fiction from what is genre.
 That's not to say Literary Fiction lacks plots, but that plot is less important than language.

 Literary writers often experiment with different ways to tell a story.
 They are more likely to narrate their stories in non-chronological order, making use of flashbacks and flashforwards.
 They are more likely to use multiple point-of-view characters so that the reader acquires a broader perspective on the story, or to play with narrative mode.
 Literary novels are more likely to take the form of pseudo-diaries, letters (aka epistolary novels), or include other formats (e.g. emails, newspaper articles, poetry, billboards, etc.).

 In fact, rather than writing each book in a similar style, Literary writers often strive to find a different style for each book, one uniquely suited to the particular story.
 Again, this quest for originality makes it hard to answer the question, "What is Literary Fiction?"

 Literary readers like novels with authentic, richly drawn, and original characters.
 They find stock characters or archetypes dull and predictable.
 They want characters unlike any they have encountered before, yet at the same time recognizable from real life.
 And they want the experience of getting inside the main character's head and exploring its workings in depth.